This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 The High-Performance Glass | Glazed Door :

 Similar to external façade glazing selection, a right balance of U-value, SHGC (Solar Heat GanCoefficient) and VLT (Visual Light Transmittance) is critical.
 The idea is to have the right amount of daylight or rather glare-free sunlight in your regularly occupied space.
-This is not only important for energy conservation, but daylight is also very important for the wellbeing of occupants as well.
+This is not only important for energy conservation, but daylight is also very important for the well-being of occupants as well.

-I have elaborated (with the simulation) the impact of single pane vs double pane (or single glazed vs double glazed door) on a southern side of the building.
+I have elaborated (with the simulation) the impact of single pane vs double pane (or single glazed vs double glazed door) on the southern side of the building.
 It’s quite clear that double glass is more effective for daylight and energy with the above-mentioned performance parameters.

 Conclusion:

 The door has its own world and designing and implementing the right one requires a lot of effort.
-I was involved in a large transit oriented mixed-use development many years back and dealt with close to 1600 doors in one project, that led me to set up a dedicated team only looking at doors.
+I was involved in a large transit-oriented mixed-use development many years back and dealt with close to 1600 doors in one project, that led me to set up a dedicated team only looking at doors.
 I must say that future development for doors will be fascinating and I will keep an eye on them along with you.